sr-gi/bitcoin_tools/README.md

 ### Still not working?

-Fell free to open an issue.
+Feel free to open an issue.

 ### Examples